 If you notice any of the aforementioned symptoms of burnout or other, similar behaviors, make sure that you reach out to a supervisor or friend in order to brainstorm your own individual solutions as well as consider the ones we mention here.

-If, in your discussion, you realize that it’s your team members who are making your work on a project less than enjoyable.
+If, in your discussion, you realise that it’s your team members who are making your work on a project less than enjoyable.

 In this case, you may be able to have your supervisor swap out who you’re working with.
 This won’t always be the case and is less doable if your compatibility with a client is lacking.
 However, swapping out the team members working on a particular project can not only rejuvenate the mood of a group, but it can bring fresh ideas to the table and give a project the energy it needs to resume forward motion.